yenos/miltf/README.md

 - MTGX Extraction: is read as text file because lazy, parse it as XML would be cleaner and faster
 - Module: filer script's methods can be combined in one

-And please not I'm not a developper :) Enjoy!
+And please, I'm not a developper :) Enjoy!

 =====
 # How is it structure?